 Ha’apai

-Sea Change – an eco-retreat combining whale swim tours and yoga classes as special packages.
+Sea Change Eco Retreat is combining whale swim tours and yoga classes as special packages.

 Matafunoa Lodge – offering daily whale swimming trips